NicolaBernini/LectureNotes_MachineLearning/Statistics/Theory/KalmanFilter/readme.md

 - E.g. Considering the motion of an object, we can take from Physics the appropriate "Law of Motions"

+- **What could an example of Evolution Model be?**
+  - As the evolution model describes a Dynamical System, typically Differential Equations are used
+  - The Evolution Noise is part of the model
+  - As a result of these observations, a class of models typically used is the Stochastic Differential Equations one

 **Is the evolution deterministic?**

 - Oftentimes our model is only precise at some extent: it can explain/predcit the evolution of the system only up to a certain precision